 In this stage of your business, you’ll wear all the hats: creator, marketer, packer, shipper, web designer, and customer service rep. Cat describes this time in her own journey as lean and humbling.
 “It gave me assurance of knowing every aspect of my business inside and out,” she says, “including its strengths and weaknesses.”

-Thinking of yourself as an entrepreneur right from the get-go will be crucial to your success.
-You may stumble as a creative to learn the business aspects, but they will ultimately help you grow and scale.
+Thinking of yourself as an entrepreneur right from the get-go will be crucial to your path to becoming a successful artist.
+You may stumble as a creative to learn the business aspects, but they will ultimately help you grow and scale your business selling paintings online.
 Eventually, you can delegate and automate, allowing you to focus on what you do best: making beautiful things.

 “You could know everything about business and you could know everything about art,” says Maria, “but it’s the combination of both that really makes a successful brand.”

-What is the best way to sell art online?
+What is the best way to sell my art online?

 The best way to sell art online is by building your own branded ecommerce site with a platform like Shopify.
 You can also sell your work on a crafts and art marketplace like Etsy or on social media platforms like Instagram and Facebook Shops.
 Understand where your target customers like to shop to find out the best place to sell your art online.